pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         A raw format used by :doc:`/hazmat/primitives/asymmetric/x448`.
 It is a binary format and is invalid for other key types.

+    .. attribute:: X962

+        .. versionadded:: 2.5

+        The format used by elliptic curve point encodings.
+This is a binary format.

 Serialization Encryption Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~